What is Pairwise Testing and How It is Effective Test Design Technique for Finding Defects:

 Conclusion:

-During the Test planning phase of software testing, the Pairwise testing technique should always be taken into consideration.
-Either we are doing it manually or using any tool to generate test cases, it becomes a necessary component of the test plan because it, in turn, affects Test estimation.
+During the test planning phase of software testing, the pairwise testing method should always be taken into account.
+Regardless of whether it is applied manually or using tools to generate test cases, it forms a crucial part of the testing plan as it impacts test estimation.